-Of all the attractions in Saigon, the Independence Palace is the most prominent thanks to its immense historical value, along with its architectural grandeur and prime location.
-Taking a tour of the Independence Palace is a golden chance to witness a close-up of how the Vietnam War ended – such an important event that brought Vietnam peace and the two once separated Northern and Southern sides of the country reunited.
+Of all the attractions in Saigon, the Independence Palace is the most prominent thanks to its immense historical value, architectural grandeur, and prime location.
+Taking a tour of the Independence Palace is a golden chance to witness a close-up of how the Vietnam War ended—such an important event that brought Vietnam peace and reunited the once-separated Northern and Southern sides of the country.

 The colonial era: The building was named Norodom and was used by the French governors as their residence and office.
-The interior bore the Neo-Baroque architectural style with the construction materials imported directly from France.
+The interior bore the Neo-Baroque architectural style, and the construction materials were imported directly from France.

-Word War II: Japan took over Indochina from France as part of their feat, and the Norodom Palace became the headquarter of the Japanese officials
+Word War II: Japan took over Indochina from France as part of their feat, and the Norodom Palace became the headquarters of the Japanese officials

-Vietnam War: The rebellious bombing in February 1962 left the palace in irreparable damage, and as a result, President Ngo Dinh Diem ordered to rebuild the place entirely.
+Vietnam War: The rebellious bombing in February 1962 left the palace in irreparable damage, and as a result, President Ngo Dinh Diem ordered the rebuilding of the place entirely.
 The construction of the new palace started in 1962 with the design owing to the Vietnamese architecture Ngo Viet Thu.
-However, Ngo Dinh Diem couldn’t make it to see the new palace as he and his brother had been assassinated before the construction finished.
-The Independence Hall served as Nguyen Van Thieu home and office from 1967 – 1975, until the historic day of 30th April, 1975, when a tank from the North Vietnam army crashed through the gate, marking the victory that would unite the nation.
+However, Ngo Dinh Diem couldn’t see the new palace as he and his brother had been assassinated before the construction finished.
+The Independence Hall served as Nguyen Van Thieu’s home and office from 1967 to 1975 until the historic day of 30th April 1975, when a tank from the North Vietnam army crashed through the gate, marking the victory that would unite the nation.

-The name of the palace was later changed to Reunification Palace (Dinh Thong Nhat), but the locals and sometimes even expats still remember and refer to it as the Independence Palace (Dinh Doc Lap).
+The palace’s name was later changed to Reunification Palace (Dinh Thong Nhat), but locals and sometimes even expats still remember and refer to it as the Independence Palace (Dinh Doc Lap).

-The instructions and guides at the palace mainly provide the stories since the official inauguration of the Independence Palace in October 1966.
-However, since the attraction goes beyond a place of interest and carries such a great piece of Vietnam’s history that we would recommend visiting with a Private Tour Guide in Saigon to learn about the full picture.
+The instructions and guides at the palace mainly provide stories since the official inauguration of the Independence Palace in October 1966.
+However, since the attraction goes beyond a place of interest and carries such a great piece of Vietnam’s history, we recommend visiting with a Private Tour Guide in Saigon to learn about the full picture.

 Address: 135 Nam Ky Khoi Nghia, District 1